iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 * Download R tools from [Official Website](https://cran.r-project.org/bin/windows/Rtools/)
 * Next, we need to have an IDE, most popular one is Rstudio.
 We can download it from [this link](https://www.rstudio.com/products/rstudio/download/).

-After downloading installation file, install them on desired places and then open the console.
+After downloading the installation file, install it in the desired location, and then open the console.

-After installation completed open R then we get window just like below
+After installation is completed, open R, and then we will get a window just like the one below.

 ![img]({{site.url}}/assets/Math_blog/windows 3.PNG)